mattlean/lean-js-app-starter/docs/debugging.md

 # Debugging

-## Debugging Node.js projects with Visual Studio Code
+## Debugging Node.js applications with Visual Studio Code

+In Visual Studio Code, open the "Run and Debug" sidebar.
+Then select one of the following options in its configuration dropdown:

+1. **Attach to Running App**: Use this option if you already have the Node.js app running in debug mode.
+You can start the Node.js app in debug mode using the `start:debug` package.json script.
+The Docker dev environment already uses this package.json script by default.
+2. **Start New App**: Use this option if the Node.js app is not currently running.
+It will start the app in debug mode.
+Note that this does require a build of the Node.js app to already exist, so if it doesn't then you will need to run the build process first before using this option.

+Finally, hit the green play button to start debugging.

+## Debugging frontend applications with Google Chrome

+Simply open up the app in Google Chrome and open up Chrome DevTools.

+## Debugging Jest tests with Google Chrome

 TODO:

-## Debugging frontend projects with Google Chrome

-TODO:

 ## Debugging webpack build process with Google Chrome

-First start [webpack](https://webpack.js.org) in debug mode using either `npm run build:debug` to debug the development build process or `npm run build:production:debug` to debug the production build process.
+First start [webpack](https://webpack.js.org) in debug mode using a build script package.json script like `npm run build:debug`.
+[Note that if you're using the Docker dev environment, you must run these commands from within the container for them to work](./developing-with-docker.md#how-can-i-run-terminal-commands-inside-the-container).

 You should see something like this appear in your terminal:

 ```
-Debugger listening on ws://127.0.0.1:9229/768d264d-846e-4d3a-ba17-ee63f47a6996
+Debugger listening on ws://0.0.0.0:9231/3da93a0a-8478-4d30-89ff-48ea8474604c
 For help, see: https://nodejs.org/en/docs/inspector
-Debugger attached.
 ```

 Next open up Google Chrome and navigate to [chrome://inspect](chrome://inspect).

+First, we need to make sure that Chrome can find the debugging process.
+Make sure that "Discover network targets" is checked and then click on the "Configure..." button next to it.
+In the "Target discovery settings" modal that pops up, add `localhost:9230` and click "Done".

-Under "Remote Target" you should see a debug process running for webpack.
-Click on "inspect" and a new Chrome DevTools window should open up.
+Now Chrome should have found the webpack debug process under "Remote Target".
+Click on "inspect" and a new Chrome DevTools window should open up where you'll be able to debug the build process.

 Because the [`--inspect-brk`](https://nodejs.org/api/debugger.html#v8-inspector-integration-for-nodejs) flag was used, you should see that DevTools will have paused webpack on the first line of code it executed.